 General Awareness section is also part of paper 2 and can includes 30 MCQ style questions based upon current affairs and general knowledge.
 For last year, the level of questions asked in general awareness section was quite tough, with questions ranging from different topics like national and international news, history, economy, social movements, literature, award and recognitions, technology, movies, geography politics and others.

 SNAP (Symbiosis National Aptitude Test) is the main management entrance examination for admission to B-schools under the umbrella of Symbiosis International University.
-SNAP is a two hour test that earlier was conducted in pen-pencil mode.
+SNAP is a two hour test that will be conducted in online mode only.
+Earlier it was conducted in pen-pencil mode.
 But from 2017 onwards, the test has been shifted to match the league of the other prominent management entrance exams.
-SNAP 2017 will be conducted in online mode only.
-The main focus of SNAP test is on Analytical and Logical reasoning section, which carries 60 marks; all other sections carry 40 marks each.
+The main focus of SNAP test is on Analytical and Logical reasoning section.

 The General Awareness section of SNAP is also quite tough, when compared to other MBA entrance examinations.
 This section covers questions from GK and current affairs topics like sports, Indian constitution, advertisements, general history, business and brand awareness, general geography personalities, general economics, business news, politics and awards.